 Mayor Colleen Mahr boarded the first of the "one seat ride" trains at Fanwood station Monday morning, March 3rd, 2014,for a ride all the way to New York without having to change trains in Newark.
 She is seen here about to board with Scotch Plains Mayor Kevin Glover, left, and Raritan Valley Rail Coalition trustee and former Westfield Mayor, Tom Jardim.
 See video The Raritan Valley Rail Coalition has worked for many years to lobby NJ Transit to establish direct service to New York from the Raritan Valley line, which accounts for about 10% of the total NJ Transit rail ridership.
 For now, the NY Direct service is only offered on non-peak trains, Monday thru Friday.
 Weekend and rush hour service are both a ways off because of limitations in capacity in the rail tunnel under the Hudson River.
 Here's the new train schedule

-On Sunday, March 2nd, between the hours of 2:00 PM and 4:00 PM the Fanwood Historic Preservation Commission will place on public exhibition at the Fanwood Museum for the first time a copy of Fanwood's full census for the years 1880, 1900, 1910, 1920 and 1930.
+The Fanwood Historic Preservation Commission now has on public exhibition at the Fanwood Museum a copy of Fanwood's full census for the years 1880, 1900, 1910, 1920 and 1930.
 For the year 1880 the municipality was named Fanwood Township and included what today is Fanwood Borough and Scotch Plains Township.
 The Fanwood Museum is located in the lower level of the historic railroad station.

 Mayor Colleen Mahr and Council President Russ Huegel recently paid tribute to Fanwood Recycling manager Alan Ebersole, who has been at the helm of our recycling center since its inception in 1986.
 Alan has made our recycling center a truly unique and profitable venue for our town, and on January 25th, the Recycling Office was named after him.
 Congratulations to Alan and everyone who has made the Recycling Center work over the years.
 More history